Tribus Movitas - Digital instrument cluster

 As Tribus uses the latest technologies to develop their 100% electric Movitas city bus, a state of the art dashboard had to be developed matching the same high-tech design and UX standards as used in personal vehicles.

-This project consisted of two parts, the first being the demo release of the bus on BusWorld2019 and the second part being the finalization of the dashboard for road use.
+This project was commissioned by Sioux Technologies and consisted of two parts, the first being the demo release of the bus on BusWorld2019 and the second part being the finalization of the dashboard for road use.
 I joined the team as the sole UX / UI designer and worked together with the UI engineers to build the dashboard.

 - UX / UI Designer